GitHub Agentic Workflows

 gh aw env update defaults.yml --scope org --org MY_ORG

 gh aw env update shows a confirmation preview before applying changes.
 Pass --yes to skip the prompt in automation, or --dry-run to preview without changing any variables.
 Set a field to null to delete the corresponding variable from the target scope.
-Unknown YAML keys are rejected, default_max_turns / default_timeout_minutes must be positive integers, and default_max_effective_tokens / default_max_daily_effective_tokens must be non-zero integers (negative values disable the corresponding guardrail).
+Unknown YAML keys are rejected, default_max_turns / default_timeout_minutes must be positive integers, and default_max_ai_credits / default_max_daily_ai_credits must be non-zero integers (a negative value disables the corresponding guardrail).

 Use user-rate-limit to cap how many times a user can trigger the workflow in a given window, and rely on concurrency controls to serialize runs rather than letting them pile up: